Staff

 English |

-We will continue to complete our work in English through a chosen text.
-This half term, we will read the text ‘Land of Roar’ by Jenny Mclachlan.
+As in previous years, we will continue to complete our work in English through a chosen text.
+This half term, we will read the text ‘The Owl who was afrid of the Dark’ by Jill Tomlinson.
 Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
-Handwriting lessons and spelling lessons will continue throughout each week.
-Guided Reading will continue every day for all the children. |
+Guided Reading will continue every day for all the children.
+Handwriting lessons and spelling/phonics lessons will continue throughout each week. |

 Maths |